uscga badge

 Q: I’m taking the March SAT for the first time.
 Should I wait to complete my application until scores are available?

-A: Both the PSAT and SAT scores are optional for your AIM application.
+A: SAT or ACT scores are optional for your AIM application.
 Scores are typically released approximately two weeks after the exam, so you can wait to see your scores and still have time to submit them before the AIM application deadline.

 Q: Will there be a place on the application to indicate they are a CGJROTC cadet?